regebro/how-to-diff-xml/talk.rst

     want that nice GUI diff.
 How do you do THAT?

     What we want is an XML output that we still can render to a document, but which includes diff information.
-We want this:
+We want maybe something like this:

 ----